Colorado White Water Rafting

 Frequently Asked Questions about Colorado Rafting

-What is the best time of year for Colorado river rafting?
+What is the best time of year for river rafting in Colorado?

 The rafting season typically runs from May through September.
 Peak flows with the most exciting whitewater usually occur from late May to late June during the snowmelt runoff.
-July and August offer warmer weather and more moderate flows, which are perfect for families.
+July and August offer warmer weather and more moderate flows, which are great for rafters seeking smaller rapids and a more comfortable experience.

 Avoid cotton clothing.
 We recommend synthetic layers (like nylon or fleece), a swimsuit, and secure footwear like river sandals or old sneakers.
 For cooler spring trips, we provide wetsuit and splash gear rentals to keep you warm.